-I used red onion, sweet potatoes, carrots, mushrooms, Brussels sprouts, and a nice apple chicken sausage.
+- Versatile.
+For this particular rendition of that one pan meal, I use fall vegetables: red onion, sweet potatoes, carrots, mushrooms, Brussels sprouts, and a nice apple chicken sausage.
 Sometimes I add apples or regular potatoes to mix this up a little.
 It really is whatever I have on hand, usually.

-How to Make this One Pan Sausage Dinner:
+How to Make this One Pan Sausage Dinner

-Tip: Use the largest skillet you have (that has a lid) so that the vegetables have lots of space.
+Use the largest skillet you have (that has a lid) so that the vegetables have lots of space.
 This will help them caramelize and brown, rather than just steaming from being too crowded in the pan.

-Make this cozy one pan meal vegetarian:
+Make this cozy one pan meal vegetarian

-Make it Whole30 Complaint:
+Make it Whole30 Complaint

-Make it better:
+Make it better